 Your accreditation organization likely has detailed standards and requirements that applicants need to meet.
 For example, you might require something like: “You must have a student handbook updated for each school year and that handbook must be readily accessible to all students.”
 And, to show that they are in compliance and meeting the criteria, schools will need to provide a response such as “Our student handbook for [the current academic year] was updated [on this date] and each student received both a hardcopy of the handbook as well as an email in their orientation with a link to a digital version of the handbook on our website [at this URL].”

 This information does not need to be stored in your database for reporting and benchmarking.
 However, it does need to be easily accessible for your staff, site visitors, and other stakeholders in the accreditation process.
 Keeping these narrative responses and their supporting documentation in document form is the most practical solution.

-What’s Next for Accreditation Organizations?
+What’s Next for Accreditation Management Software?

 With the hybrid approach we’ve engineered, organizations like yours can have a system where applicants input data like graduation rates through an online portal, and submit narrative information into a digital document repository.
 Everyone gains the efficiencies they needed while reducing some of the painfully duplicated efforts.
 And those new digital document repositories?
 Today’s search functionality is a big step forward from where things were 15 years ago.
 In addition, advances in artificial intelligence mean you can even start to move well beyond search and into some very exciting data analysis with all of those narrative responses and documents.